 Yet not only the view, but also the way up is an experience in the One World Trade Center.
 During the ride up in one of the Sky Pods, you will see an animation of the 500-year long history of the Big Apple in fast motion.
 After arriving at the top, a 2-minute film about New York will be shown at the See Forever Theater.
 The actual wow-moment only comes afterwards, when the screen reveals the New York skyline.

-Since the One World Observatory is located at the southernmost tip of Manhattan, you will have a fantastic view on the Statue of Liberty and the waterways of New York.
+Since the One World Observatory is located at the Southern tip of Manhattan, you will have a fantastic view on the Statue of Liberty and the waterways of New York.
 However, it lies relatively far away from the other skyscrapers in Midtown Manhattan and photos can only be taken through glass windows.

 Our tip